donghyun0224/SCSC_Linux_2019/Presentation.md

 - You must have at least 1 root partition for mounting `/` directory.
 - If you are using UEFI/GPT booting, you will need 1 EFI system partition.
 - You can separate paths into multiple discrete partitions(*e.g.* `/home`, `/var`, etc.).
-- Although the Linux could be used without swap(with enough RAM), it is highly recommanded to have swap partition.
+- Although Linux could be used without swap(with enough RAM), it is highly recommanded to have swap partition.

 ---